Article

 • Portfolio reports are often static decks or spreadsheets, updated only quarterly.

-• Concentration risk across geographies, property types, or sponsors can be hard to see until after problems surface, especially in construction loans where progress monitoring and inspections are critical.
+• Concentration risk across geographies, property types, or sponsors can be hard to see until after problems surface, especially in construction loans where real-time construction loan risk management depends on progress monitoring and inspections.

 • Disaster events or market shifts require manual cross-checks against loan files, which slows response times.